-No long-term employment agreements.
-Our executive officers, including our named executive officers, are employed by us on an "at will" basis.
-Of our executive officers, only Messrs.
-James and Reilly are party to a separate employment agreement, and each such agreement confirms the "at will" status of their employment.

-No dividends on unearned performance-based awards.
+- No long-term employment agreements.
+Our executive officers, including our named executive officers, are employed by us on an "at will" basis and do not have any special arrangements for severance payments following termination. - No dividends on unearned performance-based awards.
 We do not pay dividends or dividend equivalents on performance-based awards during the vesting period.
-Rather, dividends are deferred and will be paid based on performance achieved, with no premiums.

-No "gross ups."
-We do not generally provide excise tax "gross ups," other than in the case of certain relocation expenses, consistent with our relocation policy.

-No short selling or use of derivatives.
-Our insider trading policy prohibits our executive officers from short selling or dealing in publicly-traded options in our common stock.

-No pledging by insiders.
+Rather, dividends are deferred and will be paid based on performance achieved, with no premiums. - No "gross ups."
+We do not generally provide excise tax "gross ups," other than in the case of certain relocation expenses, consistent with our relocation policy. - No short selling or use of derivatives.
+Our insider trading policy prohibits our executive officers from short selling or dealing in publicly-traded options in our common stock. - No pledging by insiders.
 Our directors and executive officers have no shares held in margin accounts or pledged to third parties.
-The company maintains a policy under which such individuals are prohibited from pledging our common stock, subject to any exception granted for a non-margin pledge upon special application.

-No option re-pricing.
-Our equity incentive plans contain certain provisions prohibiting option re-pricing absent approval of our shareholders.

-No option backdating or "spring-loading."
+The company maintains a policy under which such individuals are prohibited from pledging our common stock, subject to any exception granted for a non-margin pledge upon special application. - No option re-pricing.
+Our equity incentive plans contain certain provisions prohibiting option re-pricing absent approval of our shareholders. - No option backdating or "spring-loading."
 We do not backdate options or grant options retroactively.
 In addition, we do not coordinate grants of options so that they are made before announcement of favorable information, or after announcement of unfavorable information.
 Options for our stock are granted at fair market value on a fixed date or event, with all required approvals obtained in advance of or on the actual grant date.

-2016 Compensation Decisions
+2017 Compensation Decisions

-In November 2016, our chief executive officer, Mr. Reilly, evaluated the individual performance of each executive officer, including the named executive officers, against previously-determined individual goals.
+In November 2017, our chairman and chief executive officer, Mr. Reilly, evaluated the individual performance of each executive officer, including the named executive officers, against previously-determined individual goals.
 After consultation with Mr. James, Mr. Reilly made recommendations to the Committee as to the amounts of annual bonus and retention restricted stock units to be awarded each named executive officer (other than himself).
 The Committee reviewed and discussed such recommendations, as well as certain market data provided by its compensation consultant, Pay Governance LLC, with respect to the compensation of the named executive officers.
 Similarly, Mr. James reviewed with the Committee the performance of Mr. Reilly and discussed his recommendations for Mr. Reilly's compensation.
 The Committee evaluated the performance of Mr. Reilly and each of our other named executive officers in light of all the above information and approved the compensation of each, as further described below.

-Target Compensation for 2016
+Target Compensation for 2017

 The Committee sets annual compensation targets for our executive officers.
-The 2016 compensation targets were based upon historical compensation, financial industry surveys and fiscal 2016 budget projections.
-The fiscal year 2016 bonus targets were as follows:
+The 2017 compensation targets were based upon historical compensation, financial industry surveys and fiscal 2017 budget projections.
+The fiscal year 2017 bonus targets were as follows:

-Named Executive Officer 2016 2016 Bonus Target
+Named Executive Officer 20 17 Bonus Target

 Paul C. Reilly \$ 7,000,000

 Jeffrey P. Julien \$ 1,900,000

 John C. Carson, Jr. \$ 2,600,000

-Thomas A. James \$ 2,000,000
+Jeffrey E. Trocin \$ 2,800,000

-Dennis W. Zank \$ 2,600,000
+Dennis W. Zank \$ 2,700,000